 The requirement list of new future services resulted in improvements of three categories of services: cognitive, social, and physical activities.
 Desired future services contained news in general but in particular local news, about events to happen, or recaps of happenings.
-Therefore the participants also invented a new category "information and news", since they lacked senior-customized global and local news services, as well as municipality information about local events like lectures or cultural events, suitable for seniors.
-The entire future workshop process resulted in the high-priority proposals highlighted in Table 3.
+Therefore the participants also invented

+Table 3.
+High-priority proposals from the future workshops.